ahotes/Runn3r/README.md

 # Runn3r

-Runn3r is a web-app designed to allow for the management of personal health and fitness.
+Runn3r is a web-app designed to for the management of users' personal health and fitness.
 The app features an exercise planner, food planner (with calorie calculator), and a planning calendar.